Electroweak right-handed neutrino portal dark matter: Benchmarks and evolution of the dark particles

 where the entropy density is given by $s=\frac{2\pi^{2}}{45}h_{\text{eff}}T^{3}$, and

-For the {\bf freeze-in evolution}, if the hidden sector interactions are strong enough to maintain internal thermal equilibrium, one can introduce a hidden sector temperature $T_h$ defined via the hidden sector energy density~\cite{Aboubrahim:2020lnr}.
-The coupled Boltzmann equations for $Y_{\chi}$, $Y_{\phi}$, $Y_{\mathbb{N}_i}$ and the temperature ratio $\eta \equiv T_v/T_h$ are
+For the {\bf freeze-in evolution}, in the presence of sufficiently strong hidden sector interactions to maintain internal thermal equilibrium, the hidden sector may be characterized by a temperature $T_h$, defined through its energy density~\cite{Chu:2011be,Hambye:2019dwd}.
+The coupled Boltzmann equations for $Y_{\chi}$, $Y_{\phi}$, $Y_{\mathbb{N}_i}$ and the temperature ratio $\eta \equiv T_v/T_h$ are~\cite{Aboubrahim:2020lnr}

 where $A_{v}$ and $B_{v}$ can be found in Appendix~\ref{App:MultiT}, and the energy transfer density is given by